 An un-registered Azalea hybridized and raised from seed here at Lincoln Hill Nursery

-Rhododendron prinophyllum - plants can reach over 8' tall
+Rhododendron prinophyllum - plants can reach over 8' tall. photo taken at The Fells, near Lake Sunapee, NH.

 Rhododendron hybrid - bred at Lincoln Hill Nursery ; blooms beginning of June

-Rhodoe hybrid - bred at Lincoln Hill Nursery; blooms beginning of June
+Rhododendron hybrid - bred at Lincoln Hill Nursery; blooms beginning of June.